 The survey data can be imported into CAD drawings.
 Read more…

 The survey data can be downloaded in a variety of GIS formats.
 Read more…

-Under the Reports-> Excel Reports menu you will find the following pre-defined reports.
+In the Reports dialog you will find the following pre-defined Excel reports.

 - Report (with/without photos): A basic report listing all the items surveyed.

 - Recommendations (with/without photos): A prioritised list of the recommendations made as part of the survey – ordered by urgency/priority.
 Those marked as ‘completed’ or with timescale=NoAction will appear at the end of the list.